rdiazconcha/dapr-workshop-labs/labs/lab2/Lab 2 - PubSub.md

 3. In the PersonController class:

     a.
-Inject `DaprClient` in the constructor and store it in a `daprClient` field
+Inject `DaprClient` in the constructor and store it in a `daprClient` field.

     b.
 Implement the CreatePersonAndPublishEventAsync() method as follows:

         ```csharp
         private async Task<Domain.Entities.Person> CreatePersonAndPublishEventAsync(CreatePersonCommand command)
         {